JoachimGuth/AIBuilder/README.md

-# AIBuilder final Project
+# AI Builder final Project
 Final project proposal for the AI course of the University of Helsinki

-# Idea in a nutshell:
+# Idea in a nutshell
-A bakery chain with a central bakery and many stores experiences sometimes oversupply, sometimes lack of baking goods inthe stores.
-The idea is to optimise the supply to avoid lack of goods and leftovers in the etores.
+The stores of a bakery chain with a central bakery experiences sometimes oversupply, sometimes lack of baking goodsin the stores when needed.
+The idea is to optimise the distribution of goods to avoid a lack of goods and leftovers in the stores.

-# Background:
+# Background
 What is the problem your idea will solve?
 How common or frequent is this problem?
 What is your personal motivation?
 Why is this topic important or interesting?

+There are 2 main problems for the bakery chain.
+## Revenue loss
+Sometimes goods could be sold at one bakery store but the particular good is not available, whereas the respective good is available in another store.
+The bakery chain experiences a loss of revenue.

+## Leftovers
+Some stores experiences leftovers after the store is closing for the day whereas another store could have sold it if those goods would have been available.

+This problem exist almost every day.

+## Cost and Speed of goods distribution

 # Data and AI techniques: